 A typical application scenario is the request for executing a computing job.
-A service provider may post an agreement template available to interested requesters.
-In this scenario, the agreement template defines the list applications to be executed, and the software execution environment typically specified in a job submission.
+A service provider may, as an agreement provider, post an agreement template available to interested requesters.
+In this scenario, the agreement template defines a list of applications to be executed, and the software execution environment typically specified in a job submission.
 Service consumers are given a quality of service guarantee in terms of number of nodes and/or per node memory and storage for a specific time period.
 Alternatively, the guarantees can be on the completion time.
-A service consumer requesting a submitted job must fill in the name of the application to be executed, input and output files.
-In addition, a service consumer chooses the number of nodes (or any other resource requirements) that the application is guaranteed to execute on.
+A service consumer requesting a submitted job must fill in the name of the application to be executed and its input and output files.
+In addition, the service consumer chooses the number of nodes (or any other resource requirements) that the application is guaranteed to execute on.

-To submit a job, a service consumer retrieves the template from the provider, selects the application name, and provides URL of the input and output files as well as the details of resource guarantees.
+To submit a job, the consumer retrieves the template from the provider, selects the application name, and provides the URL of the input and output files as well as the details of resource guarantees.
 The filled template is sent as an offer to the provider.
-The provider decides whether to accept or reject the requested job.
+The provider decides whether to accept or reject the offered agreement specifying the job.
 This may depend on the queue of jobs waiting to be processed and the current allocation of resources.
 The service provider answers the offer with a confirmation or a fault.
 In due time, the service provider processes the job and writes the output file to the URL defined in the agreement.